hughwarden/hwarden.blog/content/posts/2023-05-just-intonation/index.en.md

 showAuthorsBadges : true
 ---

 I have been playing trumpet now for almost 18 years, and I actually started on piano a little before that, so music has been a big part of my life.
 Growing up I played in various bands and ensembles and to keep up with the high standards I used to be able to play at you had to know a lot not just about your instrument but also about music theory.
-I took music theory classes and exams as a way to improve my understanding and to help me become a better musician, but it was always very formulaic and not that inspiring (there is another post that could be written here about the "westernisation" of music theory and how it is taught but that is for another time).
+I took music theory classes and exams as a way to improve my understanding and to help me become a better musician, but it was always very formulaic and not that inspiring (there is another post that could be written here about the "westernisation" of music theory and the syllabus they choose to teach but that is for another time).
 However, a few years after this I started to find YouTube channels like [Adam Neely](https://www.youtube.com/@AdamNeely) and [Jacob Collier](https://www.youtube.com/@jacobcollier) and I started to get more of an appreciation for music theory itself.

 The sort of clickbait title I have used for this article has been used many times before by people to talk about the same topic, but to keep themselves relevant to the general audience they tend to shy away from the underlying maths.
-Being a very amateur music theorist I am going to do the opposite and try and give the basics of the theory before diving much more into the maths.
+Being a very amateur music theorist I am going to do the opposite and try and give the basics of the theory before giving a slightly deeper explanation of the maths.

 ## Pitch and Intervals

 The only two parts of music theory you need to know to understand the paradox I will introduce later is the idea of pitch and intervals and how these relate to being "in tune".
-Pitch is related to how "high" or "low" a note is, but these concepts of "high" or "low" are ones that we have ascribed to the music, not ones that are intrinsic to itm other cultures use different descriptors.
-So scientifically speaking, a note is a wave and pitch relates to the frequency with which that wave oscilaltes.
+Pitch is related to how "high" or "low" a note is, but these concepts of "high" or "low" are ones that we have ascribed to the music, not ones that are intrinsic to it, other cultures use different descriptors.
+Scientifically speaking, a note is a wave and pitch relates to the frequency with which that wave oscilaltes.
 The greater the frequency the "higher" the pitch.
 Frequency is measured in Hertz (Hz), which is the number of oscillations per second.
 This means that each note can be mapped to a number, that is each note is a wave with a given frequency.
-For example, most orchestras and musical ensembles will tune to an A (or more specifically an A4, which also tells you what octave the A is in) that has a frequency of 440Hz.
-This means that the wave associated with the note A (or A4) oscillates 440 times per second and this will be the same for everyone so people can tune separately but still be in tune with each other.
+For example, most orchestras and musical ensembles will tune to an A (or more specifically an A4, which also indicates what octave the A is in) that has a frequency of 440Hz.
+This means that the wave associated with the note A (or A4) oscillates 440 times per second and this will be the same for everyone, so people can tune separately but still be in tune with each other.

 ![](./imgs/freq.png)

-Now we now that we can take any musical note and use its pitch to map it to a number.
+Now we know that we can take any musical note and use its pitch to map it to a number.
 An interval refers to the relative pitch between two notes.
 You calculate an interval by dividing the frequency of one note by the frequency of another (typically the larger frequency is dividied by the smaller one).
 As we are dividing a number measured in Hz by another number measured in Hz an interval has no units.
 We will dive more deeply into what the ratio for each interval is later.

 ## Visualising Intervals